AlessandroSaviolo/AlessandroSaviolo.github.io/_pages/AutoTune.md

 ## Experiments

 <p class="description"><b>Tracking Minimum-Time Trajectories.</b> AutoTune can be used to tune the controller of a physical platform.
 To do so, we compute a minimum-time trajectory double Split-S trajectory of 21 waypoints.
 This trajectory is used to tune the controller in the Flightmare simulator.
-The resulting controller is then evaluated on a physical platform in a tracking arena of volume 30x30x8m, where the quadrotor achieves speeds over 50 km/h.
+The resulting controller is then evaluated on a physical platform in a tracking arena of volume 30x30x8 m, where the quadrotor achieves speeds over 50 km/h.
 Figure 5 shows the results of this experiment.
 AutoTune improves average tracking error by 6 % and decreases the maximum displacement from the reference by 12 %.
 In addition, the controller parameters found by our approach give more consistent performance over multiple runs than the baseline.</p>

 <figure>
   <img src="/images/template.png" alt="Trajectory completion (%) as a function of two parameters of a model-predictive controller." style="width:100%">